Software Engineering — Software Process and Software Process Models (Part 2)

-Reuse-oriented software engineering has an obvious advantage of reducing the amount of software to be developed and therefore reduced cost and risks, and usually leads to faster delivery.
+Reuse-oriented software engineering has an obvious advantage of reducing the amount of software to be developed and therefore reducing cost and risks and usually leads to faster delivery.

 However, requirements compromises can’t be avoided, which may lead to a system that does not meet the real needs of users.

 Furthermore, some control over the system evolution might also be lost as new versions of the reusable components are not under the control of the organization using them.

 It’s useful when the requirements are clear, or following a very structured process as in critical systems which needs detailed, precise, and accurate documents to describe the system to be produced.